 The pandemic has left none of us untouched.
 For our healthcare workers, it has taken a particularly tremendous toll — including the loss of life.

-The Frontline Families Fund provides financial support and educational scholarships to the families of healthcare workers who have lost their lives to COVID-19.
+The Frontline Families Fund has closed fundraising and moved into the next phase of the fund — providing financial support and educational scholarships to the families of healthcare workers who have lost their lives to COVID-19.

 Who We’ve Lost

 This pandemic has disproportionately impacted those who are Black, Indigenous, and People of Color (BIPOC), causing higher mortality rates and illuminating how racial inequities have life-and-death consequences.

 CBS This Morning, Nov.
 16, 2020

 The Brave of Heart Fund provides financial support in the form of charitable relief grants to support the families of healthcare workers who lost their lives to COVID-19.
 Applications are being accepted through Dec.
 31, 2021.